 The WindOP: Andy Maginnis

 thewindop.com was born from the experiences of three kitesurfers in Scotland who wanted to know in real time the actual conditions from the end of their local beach.
-The data available at the time was either very late in being displayed, very poor resolution or inaccurate due to the weather stations being located some distance away from the beach.
-So they set out to build a autonomous solar powered system that could be placed virtually anywhere with cell reception and send data back near real time.
+The data available at the time was either very late in being displayed, very poor resolution or inaccurate due to the weather stations being located some distance away from the beach so they set out to build a autonomous solar powered system.